marcosvm13/blog/_posts/q-for-functional-programmers.md

 method](https://github.com/scalaz/scalaz/blob/ea81ca782a634d4cd93c56529c082567a207c9f6/core/src/main/scala/scalaz/syntax/FunctorSyntax.scala#L21)
 instead.
 We don't think there's an equivalent for `as` in q, given its simplicity to define constant functions.
+%%JM: and you could save this discussion on `as`

 On the other hand, we must focus on the `!` operator as well, since it's introducing a major abstraction from q: *dictionaries*.
 Although the inner